GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/ELF.md

 ## An ELF's sections

-- For an executable program, an ELF header and a segment are the bare minimum, with sections being optional.
+[!note] Note: For an executable program, an ELF header and a segment are the bare minimum, with sections being optional.

-**Note** : even so, it's common for an executable to have a ".text" section for the code and ".data" section for initialized data.
+[!Attention] But even so, it's common for an executable to have a ".text" section for the code and ".data" section for initialized data.

 - Libraries don't have segments, but only sections because they are used for linking purposes.